erasmus-without-paper/ewp-specs-sec-resencr-rsa-aes128cbc/README.md

 ### Determine which key to use

-Check for a `Accept-Response-Encryption-Key` in the request.
-If it is present, then it contains a Base64-encoded RSA public key to use.
+Check for an `Accept-Response-Encryption-Key` header in the request.
+If it is present, and it contains a Base64-encoded RSA public key, then this is the key to use.
+If it is present, but it doesn't contain a proper Base64-encoded RSA public key, then you SHOULD respond with HTTP 400 error.

-If it is not present, but the client used an RSA key-pair for authentication, then you MUST use a public key from the same key-pair for encryption.
-(In particular, if the client used HTTP Signature Client Authentication, then it is the same key as the one identified by `keyId` parameter of the `Authorization` request header.)
+If it is not present, but the client used [HTTP Signature Client Authentication][cliauth-httpsig], then you MUST use the same key as the one identified by `keyId` parameter of the `Authorization` request header.

+If it is not present, and the client used some other client authentication method involving an RSA key-pair, then you MAY use a public key from the same key-pair for encryption.
+You are NOT REQUIRED to do so however - you are only required to support this key-detection feature for HTTP Signature Client Authentication, and only in case when you actually support HTTP Signature Client Authentication at this endpoint).

 If you cannot determine the encryption key, then you MUST respond with HTTP 4xx error response (preferably HTTP 406), and include a proper